COVID-19 Information and Updates

 WELLBEING - RECONNECT, CARE, LEARNING TOGETHER

-- The primary focus of our first week back is on re-establishing relationships and routines, including creating spaces to process what we've all collectively experienced.
-We need a balance of normality with the acknowledgement of the fact that we are returning to school from a significant nationwide event.
-We must remember that our return to school does not represent business as usual.
+- We need a balance of normality with the acknowledgement of the fact that we are returning to to Level 2.
+We must remember that this is not business as usual.

-- As we transition back to school, we need to be aware that our community has experienced lockdown in diverse ways.
-We need to remain responsive and flexible as we move into this next phase.
+- We need to remain responsive and flexible as we move into this next phase.

-- We are very aware that the return to school could be a time of high anxiety and we encourage students who are experiencing high anxiety to speak with our counsellors, and for staff to refer students they are concerned about.
+- We are very aware that the return to Level 2 could be a time of high anxiety and we encourage students who are experiencing high anxiety to speak with our counsellors, and for staff to refer students they are concerned about.

-- The first week back at school will be a CHECK-IN WEEK.
-This means LESS IS MORE with classes.
-Please take the time to discuss/recap/clarify/consolidate the work undertaken during online learning.
-We will endeavour to meet the students where they are at and work together on the next steps.
+- We will endeavour to meet the students where they are at and work together on the next steps.

 - We await confirmation from Metlink/Mana regarding the numbers of passengers that they are willing to carry.
 As soon as we have this confirmation we will communicate this to our community.

 - Students will need to continue using the QR Code COVID tracer app

 - If you are dropping students off at school please do so outside of school grounds.

 Principal's Message - COVID-19 Alert Level 3 Update - 21 April 2020

 We hope that Term 2 and our distance learning programme has been a success for you so far.
 We know there will have been many challenges for you to deal with but we have been getting some great feedback about the learning that is happening and thank you for all your support.